Coronavirus and Continuing Education

 This action only extends CE deadlines, and does not extend license renewal deadlines.
 License renewal is completed electronically, and currently has a 60-day grace period.

-If you have any questions regarding CE extensions or insurance examinations, please contact the Division of Agent Licensing at DOI.AgentLicensingMail@ky.gov.
+If you have any questions, please contact the Division of Agent Licensing at DOI.AgentLicensingMail@ky.gov.

-Maryland Insurance Administration offices are now closed for public visits.
-However, our agency is operational.
+Maryland Insurance Administration offices remain closed for public visits.
+However, the agency is operational.
 Click here for resources.